Quakers March to Urge Vanguard to Divest from Fossil Fuels

 Photo by Ray Bailey

-On July 3, Earth Quaker Action Team (EQAT) organized a rally, march, and prayer vigil calling on Vanguard Group, a manager of retirement assets, to divest from all fossil fuel company holdings.
+On July 3, Earth Quaker Action Team (EQAT) organized a rally, march, and prayer vigil calling on Vanguard Group, a manager of retirement assets, to divest from fossil fuel companies that refuse to transition their businesses to be in alignment with no more than 1.5 degree Celsius global temperature rise.
 The rally at Cedar Hollow Park outside Malvern, Pa., drew participants from the Friends General Conference (FGC) Gathering held in nearby Haverford, Pa.
 Demonstrators marched down the road from the park to an entrance of the company’s corporate campus, where a silent prayer vigil was held.
 About 300 people participated.

 Activists called on incoming Vanguard CEO Salim Ramji, who took the helm of the company on July 8, to guide the firm away from fossil fuel investments.